mukaiizawa/Paren/man/man3/while-for.md

         EXPR ...)

 # DESCRIPTION
-Macros while(3) and for(3) create a context for conditional iteration.
+The macros `while` and `for` create a context for conditional iteration.

-The macro while(3) first evaluates TEST-EXPR.
+The macro `while` first evaluates `TEST-EXPR`.

-If TEST-EXPR evaluates to not-nil, evaluates EXPRs in order, and then TEST-EXPR is evaluated again.
+If `TEST-EXPR` evaluates to `non-nil`, evaluates `EXPRs` in order, and then `TEST-EXPR` is evaluated again.

-Repeat the above steps as long as TEST-EXPR evaluates to not-nil.
+Repeat the above steps as long as `TEST-EXPR` evaluates to `non-nil`.

-Macro for(3) is the same as macro while(3) except that it first builds an environment with INIT-EXPR, evaluates EXPRs under that environment, and executes binding with UPDATE-EXPR at the end of each loop.
+The macro `for` is the same as macro `while` except that it first builds an environment with `INIT-EXPR`, evaluates `EXPRs` under that environment, and executes binding with `UPDATE-EXPR` at the end of each loop.

 # RETURN VALUE
 These macros are always returns nil.